pushhub/fucktrump/README.md

 ### Manual deployment

-- Go to https://heroku.com and sign up, then check your e-mail and activate it
+- Go to https://heroku.com and sign up, then check your e-mail and activate it.
 - Follow this guide to install https://devcenter.heroku.com/articles/heroku-cli
 - Download and install git if you don't have it: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 - Clone this repository, example: `git clone https://github.com/0x00002152/fucktrump.git`